|

 social commentary is somewhere between the witty jeering of Mark Twain

-verse one finds provocation without violence and intense anger without
+provocation without violence and intense anger without profanity.

 poetry into the dramatic and colorful sound world of the flute and percussion